dhhagan/event-cli/Readme.md

   --baud INTEGER        The baudrate
   --timeout INTEGER     The serial timeout
-  --fpath, TEXT         The file path where data will be stored --help                Show this message and exit.
+  --fpath, TEXT         The file path where data will be stored --config, TEXT        Path to the yaml config file with settings to iterate over --help                Show this message and exit.
 ```